 It consists of a series of PowerPoint presentations based on five RIGS sites in Purbeck.
 Apart from a detailed survey of the five sites including logging, there is information on another site in Dorset where Purbeck strata are exposed and the environmental conditions experienced when the Purbeck strata were deposited.

 The CD can be used at various levels being well illustrated with pictures of Purbeck landscape, quarries and specimens that have been found locally.
-The work was carried out over 3 years as a result of the DIGS group’s involvement with the Keystone Project through Purbeck District Council and supported by the Heritage Lottery Fund.
+The work was carried out over three years as a result of the DIGS group’s involvement with the Keystone Project through Purbeck District Council and supported by the Heritage Lottery Fund.
 The CD has been made available free to Dorset schools and is available to other interested parties for £5 including P& P.

 Walk Leaflets (Free)